priyadarshi0007/Credit-Risk-Analysis--Kaggle-Loan-Data/README.md

 The dataset has been procured from https://www.kaggle.com/wendykan/lending-club-loan-data

-So here we will be analyisng the above dataset and I will be analyising data and will be doing prediction, I will be analysing the dataset in following parameters
+So here I will be analyisng the above dataset and I will be analyising data and will be doing prediction, I will be analysing the dataset in following parameters

         1. Probability of Default(PD)
         2. Loss of given Default (LGD)